BlakeCLewis/PILN/README.md

       Window:
           Size of the base time unit, the controller will decide what to do every window;
-          Based on the response time of the kiln (how long it takes to finish reacting to input);
+          based on the response time of the kiln (how long it takes to finish reacting to input);
-          My kiln window = 30;
+          my kiln window = 30;
           bump test

               turning on kiln for 30 seconds